eminetto/eltonminetto.net/content/post/2025-01-25-intro-encore-part-1.en.md

 title: Getting Started with Encore.go
 date: 2025-01-25T07:10:00-03:00
 draft: false
+tags:
+  - go
 ---

 [Encore.go](https://encore.dev/go) has been on my radar for quite some time, when its beautiful website and examples caught my attention in a news article on Hacker News.
 But my excitement really increased after [this post](https://encore.dev/blog/open-source-decoupled) was published in December 2024.
 It announced that the framework would become an independent project, separated from the Encore Cloud tool.
 This decision can make the framework more attractive to companies and developers who want to use it in their existing environments.
 I have nothing against [Encore Cloud](https://encore.cloud), which seems to be a very interesting and robust solution, but this freedom of choice favors adoption in companies of different sizes.

 Given this initial context, I decided to port a project that I use to write texts and lectures about microservices to Encore, and the result is a series of posts, this being the first.
 The initial idea is to divide the series as follows: